plaf2000/ethz-summaries/eprog/eprog_en.md

 ###### `If`-*statement*

 You have to verify that the postcondition is true whatever if-block the program execute.
-More fromally we have the following: the hoare triple`{P} if b S1 else S2 {Q}` is valid iff.:
+More formally we have the following: the hoare triple`{P} if b S1 else S2 {Q}` is valid iff.:

 1. `{P && b} S1 {Q1}` is valid **and**
 2. `{P && !b} S2 {Q2}`  is valid **and**